 The Department is created and placed under the direction and supervision of the Commission in W.S.
 23-1-401.
 The responsibilities of the Department are defined in W.S.
 23-1-103.
 The Department is charged with providing..."an adequate and flexible system for the control, management, protection, and regulation of all Wyoming wildlife."

-Scott Talbott was appointment the Director of the Wyoming Game and Fish Department in 2011.
-He has served the wildlife and people of the State of Wyoming for 28 years.
+Scott Talbott was appointed as Director of the Wyoming Game and Fish Department in 2011.
+He has diligently served the wildlife and people of the State of Wyoming for over 30 years.

-Scott spends his spare time hunting and fishing with his two sons Payden and Luke.
-He enjoys training horses and going on backcountry pack trips in the remote mountains of Wyoming.
-He remains actively involved in the family's ranching operation near Laramie, Wyoming.
+Scott is an avid outdoorsman who loves Wyoming and its natural resources.
+He spends his spare time hunting and fishing with his two sons Payden and Luke.
+Scott enjoys training horses and going on backcountry pack trips in the remote mountains of Wyoming.
+He remains actively involved in the family's ranching operation.

 Wyoming Game and Fish Department Office of the Director